offsoc/onionplan/docs/02 - Roadmap: Usability Proposal.md

      with the TLS `SNI=something.example.org` right like in the [Alt-Svc method][], so https://something.example.org happens transparently via an Onion Service.

+#### User story 7 (Tor Browser, Phase 2)

+1. Same as the previous user story, with:
+2. Additional UI indicator/widget to interact with the technology.

+#### User story 8 (Orbot, Phase 2)

+1. If Phase 2 is implemented also for mobile clients, the behavior should be the same as User story 6.

+#### User story 8 (Onionshare, Phase 2)

+1. On Phase 2, the user won't have support for accessing shared files or folders using address translation, because that would require Onionshare to configure Sauteed Onions certificates, which is out of scope.

+#### User story 9 (Chat client using Onion Services, Phase 2)

+1. On Phase 2, the user won't have support for finding other users via address translation, because that would require clients such as Briar, Quiet or Ricochet-Refresh to configure Sauteed Onions certificates, which is out of scope.

 ### Questions